ice3-software/between-kit/README.md

 - Dst accepts Src
 - Src is not rearrangeable
 - Dst is rearrangeable
-- Dst contains 1 undraggable, unrearrangeable placeholder cell
+- Dst contains 1 undraggable, un-rearrangeable placeholder cell
 - Src cells aren't hidden on drag
 - Dst cells are hidden on drag
 - If a cell from the Dst collection is dragged outside of the view it is removed

 ######Example Case 6 - I3CollectionToRearrangeableTableViewController - Paint Me!######

 This is the most complex example.
 The idea is that you can 'paint' the table cells with various colours, available from the collection view.
-By dragging the coloured collection view cells onto the table view cells you can apply the color to the table view.
+By dragging the coloured collection view cells onto the table view cells you can apply the colour to the table view.

 You can rearrange and play around with the table view to 'style' it.